- Things to Do

 Besides the Canopy Walk, Whiting Forest of Dow Gardens features two pedestrian bridges, an expansive Playground, Café, Outdoor Amphitheater, Forest Classroom, and orchards re-established where Herbert H. Dow, founder of The Dow Chemical Company, tended his own more than 100 years ago.
-(Indeed, one of H.H.
+(One of H.H.
 Dow's trees still stands and bears fruit there.)

+That's adult stuff.
 Come here, instead, to venture out as a kid again.
-There are hills on which to tumble, a playground in which to mess with water and what-not, walkways that sway and set to chattering clusters of steel rods - all in a setting that celebrates sky and trees, water and fields.
+There are hills on which to tumble, a playground in which to mess with water and what-not, walkways that sway and set to chattering clusters of steel rods — all in a setting that celebrates sky and trees, water and fields.

 And, save extra time for that 13,600 square-foot playground.
 Along with a water feature that practically demands interaction, there are structures to climb up, over, into and through, as the young spirit moves you, plus swings and a slide.
 The entire family will enjoy a water fountain, picnic tables and comfortable seating.